 The Technical Point of View:

-Bank of Montreal already supports BMO online banking with BMO app.
-However, to accelerate growth through customer-centric innovation, a brick and mortar bank would require not only an app but the app with remarkable user experience, financial insights and budgeting tools.
+Bank of Montreal already supports BMO online banking with the BMO app.
+However, to accelerate growth through customer-centric innovation, a brick and mortar bank would require not only an app but an app with remarkable user experience, financial insights and budgeting tools.